-Gerald’s case shows how one workers’ compensation insurance company’s long fight against providing medical care ended up costing the insurance company, because we never gave up on him.
+Gerald’s case shows how one South Carolina workers’ compensation insurance company’s long fight against providing medical care ended up costing the insurance company, because we never gave up on him.

-Gerald worked in a warehouse.
+Gerald worked in a warehouse in Greenvile through a staffing agency.
 While helping an employee move 2 giant, heavy trash cans up some stairs with a hand-truck, the co-worker unexpectedly yanked the hand-truck, jerking it up as Gerald tried to pull it lose, causing his right knee to slam into 2 steps.

 Gerald treated faithfully with the workers’ comp doctors for months.
 But his knee just didn’t get better.
 The injury left him with severe right knee pain, made worse with squatting, kneeling, twisting, and turning.
 The insurance company doctors refused to recommend surgery, despite the fact everything they tried didn’t work.